 But I know that none of that is important or even possible until you have belief in your own value until you really connect with your worthiness.
 Initially, I thought that came from confidence.
 Then on reflection, I realised that confidence is more of a surface level emotion.
 It’s important to have it, but underpinning this is self-worth.
 An absolutely anchored belief in your value, and the value of what you have to contribute to the world.

 When I lean into this refined purpose, when I close my eyes and I repeat it to myself, it feels exactly what I’m here for.
 And that’s the level of connection that I would love you to have as well.
 I’d love you to explore into to play with the world.

-Take some time to reflect and connect inwardly as you craft your statements.
+Take some time to reflect and connect inwardly as you craft your own statements.

-I can’t wait to see what your personal Purpose, Vision and Mission anchor statements are!
+I’d love to hear what your personal Purpose, Vision and Mission anchor statements are!
 You can also listen to my Podcast on this topic here.